lliusha1155/LSENet/README.md

 # The official implementation of "LSENet: Location and Seasonality Enhanced Network for Multi-Class Ocean Front Detection"
 Environment: tensorflow 1.15, keras 2.3.1

-Code and dataset on Chinese Offshore has been uploaded.
-Dataset on Gulf of Mexico is coming soon.
+Dataset and Weights on Gulf of Mexico can be found in "release".